What Happens At A Forest School

-All sessions are designed around the needs of your group, ensure that they are learner-led.
-Sessions are designed around a theme, themes are sometimes subtle such as evolving or exploring the site or more obvious such as Romans, butterflies, spies, fairies or nature investigators.
-Many areas of the National Curriculum Foundation to KS4 are intrinsically covered, but not ever the main focus in the Forest Schools experience, as it’s the child’s flow that Is followed without the programmes needing to be curriculum led.
+Themes are sometimes subtle and evolve through exploring the site or more may be more obvious such as dinosaurs, Romans, butterflies, spies, fairies or nature investigators.
+Many areas of the National Curriculum Foundation to KS4 are intrinsically covered, but not ever the main focus in the Forest Schools experience, as it’s the child’s flow that Is followed without the programmes needing to be curriculum or adult led.

-Set up your activities so they are within the capabilities of every person within the group (small achievable tasks).
+Experiences are all formulated so they are within the capabilities of every person within the group (small achievable tasks).
 Teamwork skills are developed through problem solving, exploring, discovering and developing threads and journeys throughout the days.
 Individual skills and a sense of self-worth, self-image and self-concept (self-esteem) are heightened throughout the programmes opportunities presented.
 Now these are always provisions that meet needs of the children or participants and are means to an end, not an end in themselves.
-And these could include such things as hide & seek, shelter building, tool skills, lighting fires or environmental art, the list is endless.
-Each activity develops intra and inter-personal skills as well as practical and intellectual skills.
+And these could include such things as hide & seek, shelter building, tool skills, lighting fires or environmental art; the list is endless.
+Each experience develops intra and inter-personal skills as well as practical and intellectual skills.

-Tools are used in Forest Schools in a traditional woodland manner and are introduced gradually with a structured safety base that your children become familiar with.
+Tools are used in Forest Schools in a traditional woodland manner and are introduced gradually with a structured safety base that children become familiar with.
 The use of tools in the wood promotes trust and self-confidence within those taking part; their use will develop both gross and fine motor skills.

-As a level 3 practitioner you will constantly evaluate individuals progressions and re-adjusted throughout the day to meet each child’s requirements, at the end of the day you will carry out a final review.
+As a level 3 practitioner you will constantly evaluate individuals’ progressions and re-adjusted throughout the day to meet each child’s requirements, at the end of the day you will carry out a final reflection.
 This is a very important part of the day.
-The children could be asked to shout out, draw, act or play a game to review the day they have just experience, reflecting upon what they have learnt, or realised, or understood about themselves or others during the opportunities explored.
-You will be responsible for enabling the children to apply this to the rest of their every day lives.
+The children could be asked to shout out, draw, act or play a game to review the day they have just experienced, reflecting upon what they have learnt, or realised, or understood about themselves or others during the opportunities explored.
+You will be responsible for enabling the children to apply this to the rest of their everyday lives.
 The ‘so what’?